IHC Antibodies

 Mechanism of Action

-- The primary antibody binds specifically to its target antigen present in the tissue sample.
-The binding is based on the antigenic determinant (epitope) recognized by the antibody.
+- Antigen-Antibody Binding: The primary antibody binds to the target antigen within the tissue sample.

 |